-Opening and Closings: CRCC SW is open Monday through Friday from 7AM to 6PM and CRCC NW is open Monday through Friday 6:30AM to 6:00PM.
+Opening and Closings: CRCC SW is open Monday through Friday from 6:30am-6:00pm.
 If you are more than one hour late and CRCC has been unable to contact anyone listed on your child’s enrollment forms, we will contact the Police who will pick up your child for safekeeping.

-Weekend respite is available at our Northwest location, 2010 North 88th Street.
-Reservations must be made in advance for weekend care.
-Our recreation and leisure curriculum provides stimulating and relaxing activities for our clients’ participation.
-Please contact the Northwest Site Director for more information or for reservations.

 Inclement Weather: In the event of bad weather conditions, the outgoing message on each Center’s answering machine will indicate whether the center will be open or closed.
 Parents can call their Center and listen to the answering machine message.
 The message will also be communicated to local media outlets as soon as a decision is made.
 If weather becomes severe while children are at CRCC, it may be necessary to contact parents to pick up children at an earlier time than usual.
 During a Tornado Warning, parents are strongly encouraged to wait until the warning has expired before calling or picking up their child at the center.
 When a tornado warning is issued, it is our policy for all children and staff to take shelter immediately and remain in place until the warning has expired.